Kemp’s Test

 Is the Kemp's Test reliable?

 Yes.
 It helps professionals determine the possible problem.
-While it may not identify the specific problem, the test results will serve as groundwork to determine what other tests need to be conducted to confirm what the actual problem is.
+While it may not identify the specific problem, the test results will serve as groundwork to determine what other tests need to be conducted for diagnosing pain-related pathologies in the spine, leg, or back.

 Join 10,000+ teams using Carepatron to be more productive